 That’s exactly what happened in the case of the pandemic: the U.S. didn’t beat the coronavirus by locking people up in their homes against their will, but by inventing new technology that let them live their lives as they wish.
 The ultimate governor on progress is the human condition, and catering to that reality, both in terms of what we build as well as why we build it, is a feature, not a bug.

 This bears resemblance to many issues we deal with in marketing.
-We often have client-side CEOs or investors—brash, outspoken, farsighted thinkers—that want to change the world and envision a future where we all harmoniously join together and sing kumbaya.
+We often have client-side CEOs or investors — brash, outspoken, farsighted thinkers — that want to change the world and envision a future where we all harmoniously join together and sing kumbaya.

 But at the end of the day, no one gives a shit.

-Great marketing caters to the human condition.
+Here’s what matters: great marketing caters to the human condition.

 Plenty of tech companies never made a positive impact on the world because their marketing failed to keep them afloat long enough to realize the impact.

 We can work toward a better society, but we need to recognize the true incentives that consumers have when they are making purchase decisions.
-That's what you should be advertising—not your vision to change the world.
+That’s what you should be advertising — not your vision to change the world.

 For a long time, I worked with a company called AudioEye, which provides technology for websites that makes them accessible for people with disabilities (screen reading software, etc.).
-I always fought with them because I felt that our marketing messages were not in-line with their customer's desires.
-Their customers were business owners—anyone that sold products through a website or app—that had an opportunity to make their website more accessible.

 Think of it as a wheelchair ramp for an online store.